TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Ablation Study (RQ3)

-{\bf \em Closest Test Selection Strategies.} Table~\ref{tab:phase3-test_regen_ablation-2} presents an ablation study evaluating the importance of the closest test case selection strategy in the test re-generation phase, conducted on a highly complex program, \code{typesystem.fields.Array}, used in RQ2.
-In the standard setting, {\tool} identifies the "closest" test case to the target line (yet not covering it), and uses its execution trace to annotate the sliced code with execution in-lines.
-This configuration achieved 97\% line coverage.
-In contrast, replacing the closest test case with a randomly selected test case from the current test suite reduced coverage to 88\%, indicating that arbitrary execution contexts provide weaker guidance to the LLM.
+{{ Table~\ref{tab:phase3-test_regen_ablation-2} presents an ablation study evaluating the importance of the closest test case selection strategy in the test re-generation phase.
+In the standard setting, {\tool} identifies the ``closest'' test case to the target line (yet not covering it), and uses its execution trace to annotate the program slice with execution in-lines.
+This configuration achieved 68\% line coverage for entire dataset.
+In contrast, replacing the closest test case with a {\em randomly selected test case} from the current test suite reduced coverage to 65\%, indicating that {\em an arbitrary execution context provides weaker guidance to the LLM, leading to lower code~coverage}.

 A second variant incorporated execution traces from $k$ random test cases ($k$=5) into the prompt, without prioritizing proximity to the target line.
-This multi-trace setup achieved 84\% coverage—lower than both the random baseline and the closest-test case strategy.
-These suggest that execution in-lines derived from the "closest" test case play a critical role in guiding the LLM in effective test generation to cover the target line.
-This indicates the effectiveness of "closest" test selection algorithm.
+This multi-trace setup achieved 64\% coverage—lower than both the random baseline and the closest-test case strategy.
+This suggests that execution in-lines derived from the ``closest'' test case play a critical role in guiding the LLM in effective test generation to cover the target line.
+This also confirms the effectiveness of our feedback with test cases and ``closest'' test selection algorithm. }}